opencomponents/oc/README.md

 </html>
 ```

+For more information about client-side operations, look at [this page](docs/browser-client.md).

 ## Server-side rendering with client-side failover

 When the registry is slow or returns errors while doing server-side rendering, you may want to unblock the server-side rendering and postpone it to make it happen on the client-side after the DOM is loaded.
 If your registry is publicly available and you use the node.js client, this is done automatically.